seanh/sidecar/README.md

-  If you've changed Pelican's `ARTICLE_SAVE_AS` and `ARTICLE_URL` settings from the defaults then you need to add an `ARTICLE_SOURCE_URL` setting to your Pelican config to tell Sidecar how to generate the URL's to your article source files.
+  If you've changed Pelican's `ARTICLE_SAVE_AS` and `ARTICLE_URL` settings from the defaults then you need to add an `ARTICLE_SOURCE_URL` setting to your Pelican config to tell Sidecar how to generate the URLs to your article source files.
 See [`ARTICLE_SOURCE_URL` and `PAGE_SOURCE_URL`](#article_source_url-and-page_source_url) above.

 * `CATEGORY`: inserts a link to Pelican's category page for the article's category.

-  You can customize the URL format of category pages with Pelican's matching [`CATEGORY_SAVE_AS` and `CATEGORY_URL` settings](https://docs.getpelican.com/en/latest/settings.html#url-settings).

 * `TAGS`: inserts links to Pelican's tag pages for each of the article's tags, if any.

-  You can customize the URL format of tag pages with Pelican's matching [`TAG_SAVE_AS` and `TAG_URL` settings](https://docs.getpelican.com/en/latest/settings.html#url-settings).

 Items in `SIDECAR_ARTICLE_FOOTER` that don't match any of the special strings above are rendered directly, so you include your own raw HTML strings in